STACK: Adversarial Attacks on LLM Safeguard Pipelines: Discussion and Recommendations

 \textbf{\stagedattack{} bypasses pipelines.} Our staged attack \stagedattack{} is able to defeat even strong pipelines that \pap{} scores 0\% ASR on.
 However, pipelines do at least provide partial protection: \stagedattack{}'s best ASR lags that of \pap{} on the undefended model.
 The front-to-back \stagedattack{} attack using separable component access is strongest, reaching 71\% ASR, but transfer-\stagedattack{} attains 33\% ASR with inseparable components.

 \textbf{Recommendations to secure pipelines.} The front-to-back attack can be prevented if the attacker cannot identify which component is currently blocking the jailbreak.
-Current deployments like Claude 4 Opus disclose which component blocked a query in the API response.
+Current deployments like Claude Opus 4 disclose which component blocked a query in the API response, while this can be inferred from side-channels across successive queries for GPT-5.
 Making refusal responses look similar regardless of whether a \filter{} flagged the conversation or the generative model itself refused would make attack harder.
 For example, \filter{} refusals can be generated by the target model prompted to generate a refusal.
 Timing side-channel attacks can be mitigated by running queries through all stages of the pipeline even if an earlier component flags it.

 Preventing transfer is harder, but is helped by tightly controlling access to safeguard components, not exposing them or close siblings through open-weight releases or moderation APIs~\citep{yang2025peering}.
 Moreover, it will help to develop \safeguardmodels{} that are meaningfully distinct from proxy models an attacker may use.
 For example, \safeguardmodels{} will be more resistant to transfer if fine-tuned on a proprietary dataset, or derived from a non-public pre-trained model.